-If the panel decides to restore that person to the Register, they do so on condition that they fill in the correct application form and pay the relevant fee.
-This includes providing us with health and character references.
-We are not able to charge the applicant for the costs of the panel's consideration of their case, only the costs we incur in processing their application.
+If the Panel decides to restore a person to the Register, they do so on condition that they applicant pay the relevant fee and provide health and character references.
+As with other fitness to practise proceedings, we are not able to impose costs but can recover the costs we incur in processing their application.
 We therefore propose that the restoration fee should be set at the same level as the readmission fee, as the costs in the application processing stage of these processes is the same.